 Colin B. Harris is a partner in the firm's Patent Prosecution group, and co-chairs of the firm's Industrial Designs practice group.
 In addition to his extensive experience drafting and prosecuting design and utility patent applications, Mr. Harris regularly provides counseling related to securing and enforcing industrial design rights from the product development stage through pre-litigation and litigation.

-Mr. Harris advises clients operating in diverse fields such as automotive and aerospace technologies, packaging, consumer electronics, traditional and renewable energy, semiconductor manufacturing, and medical devices.
+Mr. Harris advises clients operating in diverse fields such as automotive and aerospace technologies, packaging (such as pods for coffee machines and adjustable pepper grinders), consumer electronics (such as home appliances, watches, telephones, televisions, and printers), traditional and renewable energy, semiconductor manufacturing, and medical devices.
 Mr. Harris also provides client counseling, including clearance reviews and infringement and validity opinions for utility patents.

 Mr. Harris also has experience with utility and design patents in post-grant proceedings at the USPTO.